Dert1129/Webserver-files/README.txt

             14. paste files inside of ext folder
             15. open xampp
             16. click on config in the Apace module.
 A drop down will open, click PHP(php.ini)
             17. this should open a notepad text file.
-Ctrl + F to search for "extention="
+Ctrl + F to search for "extension="
             18. click enter until you see a list of extenstions
             19. in the list of extenstions, type "extension=php_pdo_sqlsrv_73_ts" The php_ should be the EXACT same name as the .dll files you copy and pasted earlier
             20. repeat step 19 for the second .dll file